Student Bodies in Manipal

 Leaders of Tomorrow is a club that aims to bring out the leader in every MITian.
 They routinely conduct MUN training sessions and send delegations to various MUNs across the country.
 They cling to the belief that being well informed and cultivating innovative ideas is the first step in changing the world.

-Manipal University Technology Business Incubator – Student Entrepreneurship Cell (MUTBI – SEC)
+Manipal Academy of Higher Education Technology Business Incubator – Student Entrepreneurship Cell (MAHETBI – SEC)

 Vice President: Milind Arora